Gualala Point Regional Park

 Step back in time as we explore how plate tectonics and volcanic activity have shaped our local landscapes.
-Learn why Sonoma County is home to such rich geologic diversity, and how that diversity has informed the history of the region.
-Expect a short walk to socially distanced lecture seating.
-Registration is required for this free event.
+Learn why Sonoma County is home to such rich geologic diversity and how that diversity has informed the history of the region.
 Parking $7 or free for Regional Parks members.
-For more information, contact Ellie Muelrath by email at Elspeth.Muelrath@sonoma-county.org or by phone at (707) 791-0093.
+For more information, contact Ellie Muelrath by email at Elspeth.Muelrath@sonoma-county.org.

 From Sea to Land: Creation of the Petaluma Valley – Take in sweeping views of the Petaluma Valley while learning about the forces that sculpted the rolling hills of Sonoma County.
 Step back in time and imagine what life was like when California was covered by a warm shallow sea.
 Prepare for a 2-mile hike on an accessible trail with moderate inclines.